ixaxaar/monoid.space/src/Lean/dataStructures.md

 -- This would be a compile-time error: #eval head Vector.nil
 ```

 This is similar to dependent types in languages like Idris or Agda, but is not found in most mainstream programming languages.
+Dependent types allow us to encode complex invariants in the type system, leading to safer and more expressive code, and moving some runtime errors to compile-time errors.

 ### Propositions as Types